jeffnye-gh/majordomo/doc/cosim.md

-## Build dromajo to cosim against a trace file
+## Build majordomo to cosim against a trace file

 To understand the cosimulation API, a trace driven cosimulation is possible.